leohoe/karabiner-pc-qwertz/README.md

 ## How To Use

-Karabiner's configuration files are located in `~/.config/karabiner`
+Karabiner's configuration files are located in `~/.config/karabiner` Add the files from this Repository.
+Now you can enable these modifications in Karabiner-Elements.
+Go to the "Complex modifications" tab, then click the "Add rule" Button.

 These keybindings rely on the following Mac-side settings:

 1) Go to System Preferences -> Keyboard -> Keyboard -> Modifier Keys...